 Technical problem solvers are always doing just that: solving problems.
 That’s what they do.
 They work with things, while natural sales people work with other people.

 Those skilled more on the technical end of things can sit in a room, put pen to paper, and figure out how to solve your company’s problems, how to bring a product to market, how to get by stumbling blocks in the research or production process.
-However, you need someone out there on the front lines: someone who can handle the chaos and complexity of the daily grind with the fortitude to fail and get back up again — even in the face of rejection.
+However, you need someone out there on the front lines (even if those front lines are digital and remote today): someone who can handle the chaos and complexity of the daily grind with the fortitude to fail and get back up again — even in the face of rejection – and especially as a lone, independent operator.

 After all, what is sales but a series of repeated attempts to find success?
 Personal motivation, persistence, self-confidence, people skills…these are all critical pieces to the sales puzzle.